richard-parayno/surveytrack/README.md

 # surveytrack

 Surveytrack is an open-source tool for research teams to bundle multiple surveys and track participant progress across survey sets.
-This tool was created by @richard-parayno to support the research efforts of [UXPH](https://uxph.org), the largest non-profit organization by and for the Filipino design community.
+This tool was created by [richard-parayno](https://github.com/richard-parayno) to support the research efforts of [UXPH](https://uxph.org), the largest non-profit organization by and for the Filipino design community.

 The project is currently under active development, so expect breaking changes.